-Laboratory
+Laboratory |

-Laboratory 6: designing finite state machines (FSM)
+Laboratory 6: designing finite state machines (FSM) [P6] Control system for our classroom luminaires |

-Individual post lab assignment PLA6 to be discussed next Lab7.
-Study and execute this lab tutorial before attempting to solve the post lab assignment.
+This is the group post lab assignment PLA6_7 to be submitted at Atenea before the due date.
+Study and execute in your computer this LAB6 and the next LAB7 lab tutorials before attempting to solve this post lab assignment. |

 2.6.2.
-Control system for the classroom luminaries.
+Control system for classroom luminaries

 Fig. 1.
 Example of a classroom layout.
 Any push-button can switch ON and OFF the lamps.

-This is a Proteus realisation of the FSM using classic chips that functions in a very similar way switching ON and OFF the lamp clicking only one time.
+This is a Proteus realisation of the FSM using classic chips that functions in a very similar way switching ON and OFF the lamp clicking only one time. |

 Fig. 2.
 Proposed schematic.
 See in this Proteus circuit electromagnetic relays and power drivers and how they are used to adapt power levels.
-Another example in P6 is proposed to solve the problem of signal bouncing and noise generation when clicking and releasing buttons.
+To run this machine, we need clean digital pulses when clicking and releasing keys or push-buttons, this debouncing_filter perform this filtering function. |

 Fig. 3 shows an example timing diagram where the idea of clicking the button twice to turn on the light is described.

 Fig. 3.
 This is an example timing diagram.
-Internal states signals are also included.
+The evolution of the internal current and next state signals are also depicted. |

+We will use the FSM architecture for this squential system.
 Infer and draw a state diagram as represented in Fig. 4 so that the system has enough internal memory to remember the three consecutive clicks of the same push-button.

 Fig. 4.
-The proposed state diagram.
+The proposed state diagram. |

 Adapt the general FSM architecture to this problem.

-In VHDL the translation will consist of a single file with three processes.
+Fig. 5.
+The adaptation of the general FSM architecture to this problem.
+In VHDL the translation will consist of a single file with three processes. |

 Draw the state register based on D_FF.
 How many D_FF registers will be required in this project if coding the internal states in binary (sequential), Gray or one-hot?

 Fig. 6.
 The state register based on D_FF represented when r = 3, for instance for coding states in binary sequential or Gray.
+In VHDL the state register will be translated in a behavioural way as a process as shown in the D_FF tutorial. |

 Write the CC1 and CC2 truth tables.

 Fig. 7.
 CC1 and CC2 truth tables for solving state transitions and outputs.
 The key idea for solving these logic functions and to make it simple is sectioning the truth table by states (VHDL CASE statement).
-In addition, we have the great advantage of being able to use labels instead of logic values to represent current and next state signals.
+In addition, we have the great advantage of being able to use labels instead of logic values to represent current and next state signals. |

 Describe the truth tables using a behavioural interpretation as in plan B. The flowcharts in Fig 8 are ready for translation to VHDL using processes.

 Fig. 8.
 Flowcharts for the CC1 and CC2 truth tables in Fig. 6.
-Green colour shows the statement that is the direct translation to VHDL.
+Green colour shows the statement that is the direct translation to VHDL. |

 Project name Light_Control_prj